alif-mohdamir/google-io-columbus-2023/README.md

 cd google-io-columbus-2023
 ```

-2. **Install Dependencies:** Inside the `frontend` folder, use npm or yarn to install the required dependencies.
+2. **Install Dependencies:** Use npm or yarn to install the required dependencies.

 ```
 npm install